goatd/goatd/README.md

 Goatd is designed to be the manager for a goat control system, granting graceful startup, telemetry, logging and a built in simulator.

-There are two main components of a system written using `goatd`:
+There are two main components of a system written using goatd:

   - the __driver__ interfaces with the particular set of hardware in the goat.